Nedum84/armGroupChat/README.md

 # ARM Group Chat

-A Mobile application for ARM group using Firebase Realtime database.
+A Mobile application built with Flutter for ARM group using Firebase Realtime database.

 ## Features